-Full-time students for purposes of assessing fees are those who take nine (9) or more semester hours in Graduate School and twelve (12) or more semester hours in all other colleges during fall and spring semesters.
-During summer terms, seven (7) or more semester hours for Graduate School and nine (9) or more semester hours in all other colleges constitute full-time students for purposes of assessing fees.
-Undergraduate students enrolled for more than nineteen (19) semester hours during fall and spring semesters and for more than fourteen (14) semester hours during the summer term will be assessed the applicable fee for each additional semesters and for more than fourteen (14) semester hours during the summer term will be assessed the applicable fee for each additional semester hour.
+Full-time students for purposes of assessing fees are those who take nine (9) or more semester hours in Graduate School during fall and spring semesters, seven (7) semester hours during summer term.
+Graduate students enrolled for more than thirteen (13) semester hours during fall and spring semesters and for more than fourteen (14) semester hours during the summer term will be assessed the applicable fee for each additional semester hour.

 Clinical and hospital services covered by the health service charge included in the general tuition fee are limited to cases of ordinary illness.
-Services are provided within the limits of the professional,technical, and physical resources of the Clinic.
+Services are provided within the limits of the professional, technical, and physical resources of the Clinic.
 The University does not assume responsibility in cases of extended illness or for treatment of chronic diseases.
 Cases requiring surgery must be handled by a physician and hospital of the student's choice and at the student's expense.